lifeModder19135/lifeModder19135/README.md

 ---
 ## Hello World, my name is Nate T., and I heart software development!

-I do not have anything inportant to share here.
+I do not have anything important to share here.
 I just found out that I could add profile README to github, and since this is my 'mess around' profile, it just seems fitting.

 ---
  ## Welcome to my Experiments Plus repo...